Requests

 Since 0.16, there are two forms of parameters:

-• Positional, as in Line 13; in the SQL you'll want to use the ? form for placeholders, and then specify the parameters, in order, in a list;
+Positional, as in Line 13; in the SQL you'll want to use the ?

-• Named, as in line 21; in the SQL use :name or @name, and specify an object with their value.
+, and specify an object with their value.
 May help reduce clutter.

-What happens if some parameter values aren't defined in the values object, in its named form?
+object, in its named form?
 If there are less parameter values than expected, it will give an error.
-If they are correct in number, but some parameter names don't match, the missing parameters will be assigned a value of null.
+If they are correct in number, but some parameter names don't match, the missing parameters will be assigned a value of null

 Lines 25..28; list of objects

-Only for statements, more than one set of parameter values can be specified; the statement will be applied to them in a batch (by preparing the statement).
+s, more than one set of parameter values can be specified; the statement will be applied to them in a batch (by preparing the statement).

 Line 29; Boolean

 When a query/statement fails, by default the whole transaction is rolled back and a response with a single error is returned (the first one for the whole transaction).
 Specifying this flag, the error will be reported for that statement, but the execution will continue and eventually be committed.
-See the relevant page for more details.
+See the for more details.